Weighted Training for Cross-Task Learning: Discussion

 \section{Discussion}

-In this paper, we propose a new weighted training algorithm, \NAMEALG{}, to improve the sample efficiency of learning from cross-task signals. \NAMEALG{} adaptively assigns weights on tasks or samples in the source data to minimize the representation-based task distance between source and target tasks.
+In this paper, we propose a new weighted training algorithm, \NAMEALG{}, to improve the \textit{sample efficiency} of learning from cross-task signals. \NAMEALG{} adaptively assigns weights on tasks or samples in the source data to minimize the representation-based task distance between source and target tasks.
 The algorithm is an easy-to-use plugin that can be applied to existing cross-task learning paradigms, such as pre-training and joint training, without introducing too much computational overhead and hyperparameters tuning.
 The effectiveness of \NAMEALG{} is further corroborated through theoretical analyses and empirical experiments.
 To the best of our knowledge, \NAMEALG{} is the first weighted algorithm for cross-task learning with theoretical guarantees, and the proposed representation-based task distance also sheds light on many critical aspects of cross-task learning.

-We conclude this paper with two open questions.
+{\bf Limitations and Future Work.} There are two main limitations in our work.
 First, although we gave an efficient implementation of task-weighted version of \NAMEALG{}, an efficient implementation of sample-weighted version of \NAMEALG{} is still lacking, and we leave it for future work.
 Second, we are not aware of any method that can efficiently estimate the representation-based task distance without training the model, and we plan to work more on this direction.
+In addition, we also plan to evaluate \NAMEALG{} in other settings, such as cross-domain and cross-lingual settings; in more general cases, such as multiple target tasks in the target data; and in other tasks, such as language modeling, question answering, sentiment analysis, image classification, and object detection.